-The study, conducted by the University of Cambridge’s Division of Biological Anthropology and published in the journal PLOS ONE, analyzed a group of 542 long distance runners (439 men and 103 women) who took part in the Robin Hood half marathon in Nottingham, England, and they found that the best performing athletes were likely exposed to higher levels of prenatal testosterone in their mother’s blood.
+The study, conducted by the University of Cambridge’s Division of Biological Anthropology and published in the journal PLOS ONE, analyzed a group of 542 long-distance runners (439 men and 103 women) who took part in the Robin Hood half marathon in Nottingham, England.
+They found that the best performing athletes were likely exposed to higher prenatal testosterone levels in their mother’s blood.
 Participants ranged between the ages of 19 and 35 and were all white (Caucasian).

-The half marathon, they say, was chosen for its appropriateness to pre-agricultural, hunter-associated running and reflects endurance running ability.
+The half marathon, they say, was chosen for its appropriateness to pre-agricultural, hunter-associated running and reflected endurance running ability.
 All competitors wore small electronic chips to guarantee accurate race timings.
-Prenatal testosterone exposure, which “androgenized” the fetus, is also associated with traits such as stronger sex drive, higher sperm count and better cardiovascular efficiency in men.
+Prenatal testosterone exposure, which “androgenized” the fetus, is also associated with stronger sex drive, higher sperm count, and better cardiovascular efficiency in men.

-Bluntly speaking, better long-distance running skills might signal a top quality male — at least in regards to reproductive fitness.
-The study is based on the concept of what is known as 2D:4D ratio -- a measurement of the ratio between the length of the index finger (second digit) and the ring finger (fourth digit).
+Bluntly speaking, better long-distance running skills might signal a top-quality male — at least regarding reproductive fitness.
+The research is based on the idea called the 2D:4D ratio -- a measurement of the ratio between the length of the index finger (second digit) and the ring finger (fourth digit).

-Previous research suggests that men with a low 2D:4D ratio (when their ring finger is comparatively longer) may have been exposed to higher levels of testosterone in the womb, which is linked to the potential for reproductive success.
+Prior research found that men with a low 2D:4D ratio (when their ring finger is comparatively longer) might have been exposed to higher testosterone levels in the womb, which is connected to the potential for reproductive success.